gearnode/erl-jose/doc/handbook.md

 These terms are used by this documentation:
 - **JSON Web Signature (JWS):** A data structure representing a digitally signed or MAC message.
+- **JSON Web Token (JWT):** A string representing a set of claims as a JSON object that is encoded in a JWS or JWE, enabling the claims to be digitally signed or MACed and/or encrypted.
 - **JOSE Header:** JSON object containing the parameters describing the cryptographic operations and parameters employed.
 - **JWS Payload:** The sequence of octets to be secured.
 The payload can contain